Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Introduction

 One seems to have some hope here because we have shown in Chapter~\ref{cp:2} that quantum computer can efficiently simulate quantum evolution of a many-body system with local Hamiltonians.
 Unfortunately, it is no longer the case regarding computing ground state energy for local Hamiltonians.
 Quantum information science develops a theory, based on some computer science ideas to show that, even if there is a quantum computer, it is very unlikely that one can efficiently calculate the ground-state energy for local Hamiltonians in general.

 This is on the one hand disappointing, which seems to reveal some limitations of quantum computing.
-On the other hand, this is acceptable as those `general' local Hamiltonians might not be real (that we unlikely encounter them in practice).
-One may think imposing a bit more structure might make things better, such as looking at a two-spatial dimensional (2D) systems with two-body nearest neighbor interactions only, or even just a one-spatial dimensional (1D) system.
+On the other hand, this is acceptable as those `general' local Hamiltonians might not be real (that it is unlikely for us to encounter them in practice).
+One may think that imposing a bit more structure might make things better, such as looking at a two-spatial dimensional (2D) systems with two-body nearest neighbor interactions only, or even just a one-spatial dimensional (1D) system.
 Unfortunately even under such restricted situations things do not get much better, which seems to reveal some intrinsic complexity of quantum many-body systems.
-Indeed, these system with `hard to analyze' ground state properties are closed related to glassy systems, which needs exponential long cooling time to get to their ground states.
+Indeed, these system with `hard to analyze' ground state properties are closely related to glassy systems, which needs exponential long cooling time to get to their ground states.

 To further understand the local Hamiltonian problem, we discuss another approach, based on the reduced density matrix.
 This approach has been developed by the quantum chemistry community since 1960s, with recent progress obtained by the quantum information community.
 The basic idea is that for local Hamiltonians evolving only few-body interactions, the ground-state energy is completely determined by these few-body local reduced density matrices.
 Therefore, one only needs variations with local density matrices to find the ground-state energy, instead of variations with wave-functions on the entire Hilbert space, which saves exponentially number of variational parameters, in principle.